nsg-ethz/NetPowerBench/README.md

 - `trx_<port_type>_<transceiver_type>_<port_speed>_<number_of_active_ports>p`
 - `snake-test_<port_type>_<transceiver_type>_<port_speed>_<packet_size>_<bandwidth>`

-Note that each of these directories refers to a test type and the relevant parameters for this test.
-As base and idle are indepentend of the port type etc, they don't contain that information in the directory name.
+Note that each of these directories refers to a test type and the relevant parameters for this test (refered to as test configuration).
+Relevant parameters can be port type, transceiver type, port speed, number of active ports, packet size or bandwidth, this depends on the test type.
+This means for exaple that as base and idle are indepentend of the port type etc, they don't contain an of that information in the directory name.

-Inside the respective subdirectory there will be a subdirectory for each measurements run with this configuration with the timestamp of the measurement as directory name.
+Each test configuration directory contains one subdirectory per measurement run, named with the timestamp of when the measurement was taken.
 This directory contains:
 -  `metadata.yml`: The metadata of the measurement
 -  `power.log`: The acutal measurement data